SpencerLabAQ/spencerlabaq.github.io/content/authors/vittorio-cortellessa/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My main research interests are in the areas of Software Performance, Software Reliability, and Model-Driven Engineering.

 interests:
     - Software Performance